33. You Must Be Ready!

-Jesus said that, in the days before His return, great deception will be at work to keep people in the dark.
-When the disciples asked Jesus what would be the sign of His coming, His reply was to watch out that no one deceived them (Matthew 24:4).
+Jesus said that in the days before His return, great deception will be at work to keep people in the dark.
+When the disciples asked Jesus what would be the sign of His coming, His reply was for us to watch out that no one deceived them (Matthew 24:4).
 Our enemy is trying to get us so concerned with daily life that thoughts of living for Christ are put to one side.
-Satan wants us to be kept busy and tired in a spiritual sense.
+Satan wants us to keep busy and tired in a spiritual sense.
 His plan is for many to fall away from following Christ and forget about living for others.
 Without daily spiritual disciplines, the voice of Christ can seem to grow distant.
 The struggle with the enemy is on a daily basis.
 This is why the writer of the Letter to the Hebrews says, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching” (Hebrews 10:25).
 Jesus also gives us another sign of the last days: it will be a time when sin shall know no bounds, resulting in a slow ebb from living life pleasing to God.

 12Because of the increase of wickedness, the love of most will grow cold, 13but he who stands firm to the end will be saved (Matthew 24:12-13).

 Can I implore you to remain faithful and not to allow the days in which we are living slowly to lull us to sleep?
 Put a plan into place to stir up your spiritual life.
 Dedicate yourself to attendance at a good Bible-believing Church where the Word of God ng taught, and devote yourself to serving Christ today.